-- physical appearance: poor physical condition, malnourishment, untreated injuries, and looking neglected - isolation: victims may not be allowed out on their own and may appear to be under the control or influence of people accompanying them, with the absence of a parent or legal guardian. they may not interact and be unfamiliar in their local community - poor living conditions: victims may be living in dirty, cramped or overcrowded accommodation, with multiple children living and working at the same address or premises - personal belongings: few possessions, wearing the same clothes each day, and no identification documents - restricted freedom: victims have little opportunity to move freely and may be kept from having access to their passport - unusual travel times: victims may be dropped off or collected from work on a regular basis either very early or late at night - reluctant to seek help: victims may avoid eye contact, appear frightened or hesitant to approach people and have lack of trust or concern about making a report should they be deportation or fear of violence on their family
+- physical appearance: poor physical condition, malnourishment, untreated injuries and looking neglected - isolation: victims may not be allowed out on their own and may appear to be under the control or influence of people accompanying them, with the absence of a parent or legal guardian.
+They may not interact and be unfamiliar in their local community - poor living conditions: victims may be living in dirty, cramped or overcrowded accommodation, with multiple children living and working at the same address or premises - personal belongings: few possessions, wearing the same clothes each day and no identification documents - restricted freedom: victims have little opportunity to move freely and may be kept from having access to their passport

+- unusual travel times: victims may be dropped off or collected from work on a regular basis either very early or late at night - reluctant to seek help: victims may avoid eye contact, appear frightened or hesitant to approach people and have lack of trust or concern about making a report should they be deportation or fear of violence on their family

-If a member of Coombe Hill Infants' School staff suspects that a pupil may be a victim they will, in the first instance report their concerns to the DSL.
+If a member of Coombe Hill Infants school staff suspects that a pupil may be a victim they will, in the first instance, report their concerns to the DSL.

-The DSL will seek advice and support from the Single Point of Access who may in turn make a referral to the National Crime Agency via the National Referral Mechanism (NRM).
+The DSL will seek advice and support from SPA who may in turn make a referral to the National Crime Agency via the National Referral Mechanism (NRM).

-Further advice can be provided directly by the modern slavery helpline on 0800 0121 700.
+Further advice can be provided directly by the modern slavery helpline on 0800 012 1700.
+Modern slavery: how to identify and support victims